Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 About halfway the menu at the left is the option **Build now** (_Start nu een bouwpoging_)

   - Start the build.<br/>
-    _The build job will go through scheduling in no time, your build server has not much to do.<br/>
+    _<small>The build job will go through the scheduling queue in no time.<br/>
-	It will appear at the left under **Build History** (Overzicht Bouwpogingen)_
+	It will appear at the left under **Build History** (Overzicht Bouwpogingen)</small>_<br/><br/>
   - Once you see **#1** blinking, click there on the current **DateTime**.<br/>
-    _This is the details screen for the first build of our project._
+    _<small>This is the details screen for the first build of our project.</small>_

 ## ![jenkins-logo](images/jenkins.png) <span>Jenkins &mdash; First Build &mdash; Monitoring</span>
   - From the menu on the left, click on **Console Output**<br/>
-    _You should now see the console log output from Jenkins and Maven._
+    _<small>You should now see the console log output from Jenkins and Maven.</small>_

-<small>_Jenkins has cloned the Git repository into a workspace folder and started Maven to do the actual build.
+<small>Jenkins has cloned the Git repository into a workspace folder and started Maven to do the actual build.
-Since Maven runs for the first time, it's local repository is still empty and it is mainly busy downloading the required plugins._<br/>
+Since Maven runs for the first time, it's local repository is still empty and it is mainly busy downloading the required plugins.
+<br/><br/>
-<small><br/>Note that in the console all URLs are decorated as clickable links.
+<small>Note that in the console all URLs are decorated as clickable links.
 Since `http://artifactory:8081/` refers to a virtual host that's only accessible inside the Docker infrastructure, you cannot access the link.
 But we'll show you Artifactory in a minute.</small></small>